zibz0017/QuartzVault/content/Notes.md

 - Egypt sunk an Israeli ship 13 off the Egyptian coast (which is international waters).
 In response, Israel destroyed oil refineries along the Suez Canal, forcing thousands of Egyptians to have to flee their homes.
 There were many other fights along the Suez.[^588]
 - The fighting between Israel and Egypt (and the other Arab countries to a lesser extent) between 1967 and 1970 became known as the War of Attrition.[^589]
 - In March 1969, Israel finished construction of fortifications along the Suez, called the Bar-Lev Line.[^588]
-- Yehoshua was chosen as the leader for כלל ישראל after משה because he put tremendous effort into his learning from when he was young and had a good reputation amongst people.
+- יהושע was chosen as the leader for כלל ישראל after משה because he put tremendous effort into his learning from when he was young and had a good reputation amongst people.
 Because of this, he was chosen over other great people alive at the time, such as Pinchas and Elazar.[^590]
 - דין (meaning, monetary court cases) are extremely integral to the תורה.
 This is why they are discussed right after Matan תורה (in Parshas Mishpatim).[^591]
 - As such, a judge has to spend time[^591] and put in much effort[^592] to make sure that they get the correct דין.
 Some things may come up that the judge did not originally realize and only after thinking about it does it occur to him.[^593]
 - A person has to keep teaching new talmidim.
 Even once someone gets older and they have already taught many talmidim, a person needs to teach more because even if the talmidim one has already taught are successful, one can't know if that will remain.[^594]
-- The rabanan established gezeiros and takanos to make sure that people don't accidentally come to violate the הלכות of the תורה.
-This is based off the passuk in ויקרא (18 30) וּשְׁמַרְתֶּ֣ם אֶת־מִשְׁמַרְתִּ֗י, which the 'גמ in Moed קטן learns to mean to create dirabanans to protect the תורה.[^595]
+- The רבנן established gezeiros and takanos to make sure that people don't accidentally come to violate the הלכות of the תורה.
+This is based off the passuk in ויקרא (18 30) וּשְׁמַרְתֶּ֣ם אֶת־מִשְׁמַרְתִּ֗י, which the 'גמ in מועד קטן learns to mean to create dirabanans to protect the תורה.[^595]
 - I am not precisely sure what the difference about how to read the resolution (meaning, whether the resolution should be read as if it said "all" or "the" or not) makes.
 Either way, Arab countries were obviously not going to accept peace with Israel keeping most of the land, even if that satisfied the letter of the law (according to the Israeli reading) and it seems that Israel was willing to give up nearly all of the land in exchange for peace.[^7]
 - Perhaps this made a difference because Israel wanted to make some small changes to the border.
 Reading the resolution Israel's way would give Israel more strength to stand on.
 Also, perhaps reading it Israel's way would allow Israel to deal with the other aspect that the Arabs were pushing, namely, that Israel withdraw first and then negotiate peace.
 Reading it Israel's way can allow Israel to claim that it satisfied the condition to withdraw from occupied territory and so now peace dealings can happen (even if within those peace dealings, Israel would give up the vast amount of the occupied land).[^7]
 - Egypt and Syria responded to Israel with the Khartoum conference and the three 'no's: No peace, no negotiation, no recognition.[^596]